We use cookies to optimize our website & deliver you the best service

 ]

 Your plasma is used for further manufacturing into pharmaceutical therapies through a process called plasma fractionation, where individual proteins are separated.
-Therefore, any blood type is acceptable to donate plasma.
+Therefore, any blood type is eligible to donate plasma.

 How often can I donate?